xaleza/todo-app-flutter/README.md

  Simple todo app

 ## Features:
-- Add tasks
-- Add events
-- Add notes
+- Add tasks, events and notes
 - Complete tasks and events
 - Delete individual task, event or note by sliding to the left
+- Swipe left or right to go forwards or backwards a day
 - Clear todo list

 ![main_page](preview1.png)